mars0i/popco2/doc/sims/bali/anomalies.md

 (Although that doesn't explain why things are weird in the 4x16 propns model.)

-Another possible reason for the weakness of the effect on the spiritual brahmanic propositions in the worldly brahmanic condition is
+??:

+Another difference that might be relevant:
-this:  In the contrary worldly analogues--i.e. the propositions that are expected to be to be zero or negative in a given bias case--the spiritual Brahmanic propositions have more zero-activn, isolated subnet propositions (5) than do the spiritual peasant propositions (2).
+In the contrary worldly analogues--i.e. the propositions that are expected to be to be zero or negative in a given bias case--the spiritual Brahmanic propositions have more zero-activn, isolated subnet propositions (5) than do the spiritual peasant propositions (2).
-So maybe the issue is that there's more negativity, so to speak, in the spiritual brahmanic dimension in the worldly peasant condition, than negativity in the spiritual peasant dimension during the worldly brahmanic condition.  **Does this help explain the problem?**  Or make it worse?
+So maybe the issue is that there's more negativity, so to speak, in the spiritual brahmanic dimension in the worldly peasant condition, than negativity in the spiritual peasant dimension during the worldly brahmanic condition.